 Are you looking to onboard new hires?
 Do you need to help employees transition into manager roles?
 Is your company looking to provide learning and growth opportunities to increase employee engagement?

-Your objective informs your measurement strategy.
+Your objective informs how you measure the success of your program.
 For example, if you’re looking to improve employee engagement, you can measure their satisfaction in the job or gauge if their productivity improved after the peer coaching experience.

 Know how to pair employees